 Regenerative agriculture and soil health both depend on encouraging more continuous plant and root growth in the soil.
 According to some regenerative agriculture theories, cover crops can fix CO2 from the atmosphere and sequester carbon as organic matter in the soils.
 They can also feed carbon plant root exudates into the soil, which promotes soil biology, add nutrients to soils, and lessen soil erosion.

 Depending on the soil requirements and the region, many crops can be employed.
 Excellent scavengers of surplus nutrients left in the soil after crop harvesting are cover crops.
 The extra nutrients can be recycled until needed at the start of the following planting season after being incorporated into their biomass and stored.

 Cover crops may be sown between rows in some permanent crop systems.
 Maintaining soil cover prevents potential soil erosion, controls weed growth, and may even provide habitat for pollinators.
 The use of cover crops is a fundamental strategy that can help to improve soil biology and structure, recycle nutrients, lessen the need for synthetic fertilizers, trap carbon from the atmosphere into soils, and reduce agricultural runoff.
 This is a crucial tool that may improve your bottom line while also rejuvenating your soils for maximum crop health and output.

-Reduced or no-till farming practices
+2. Reduced or no-till farming practices

 The quantity and variety of soil microorganisms increase when soils are not disturbed, leading to better soil microbiome communities and soil structure.
 These enhancements assist the environment while also enhancing crop quality, resilience to crop stresses, and eventually production.